 The Devils Cataract Falls on the edge of the falls is believed to be the start of the next fissure being eroded by the pounding of ceaseless water.
 This will cut diagonally behind the existing waterfall and the current falls will become another gorge for the Zambezi River to thunder through.

-This new development will demonstrate over the next hundred years how the waterfall was formed and the development of the gorges through time.
+This new development will demonstrate in real time the question of how was Victoria Falls formed.
+Over the next hundred years the ever progressing erosion of rock from water flow will showcase the development of the gorges through time.